 But that doesn’t mean that starting your day with a 700-calorie Cronut will automatically help you lose weight.
 Instead, shoot for a large, balanced meal that’s high in protein—like eggs, yogurt, or lean meat—to fend off hunger.
 And if you feel the urge, go ahead and end your meal with something sweet; Jakubowicz says this can decrease carb cravings later in the day.
 You’ll also want to make sure to make your lunch smaller and eat the fewest number of calories at dinner to really see weight-loss results.

-Put the Strategy Into Play Need some AM inspiration?
+Need some AM inspiration?
 Try one of these super-filling breakfasts.